When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Wheels and Tyres

-Giant AM 27.5″ tubeless ready rims with Giant eTracker sport hubs and thru axles are a tough combo, and are finished off with Maxxis Rekon Evo Protect 27.5″ x 2.6″ tubeless ready tyres.
+Giant AM 27.5″ tubeless ready rims with Giant eTracker sports hubs and thru axles are a tough combo and are finished off with Maxxis Rekon Evo Protect 27.5″ x 2.6″ tubeless-ready tyres.
 They offer plenty of grip for off-road riding and also provide a good level of puncture protection. **The 2021 model uses a 29er wheel size

 All the finishing Kit is Giant Connect branded components, from the 30.9mm seatpost through to the handlebars, stem and saddle.
 Their own branded kit is always tough and of good quality.